 Tesla’s Superchargers are even faster, adding up to 170 miles of range in a half hour.
 DC fast chargers are most useful for longer trips, cars in use most of the day (like taxis), and drivers who have limited access to home recharging.

 DC fast chargers use three different plug types and are not interchangeable.
-Japanese automakers typically use the CHAdeMO standard; most European and American makers use the CCS system.
+Japanese automakers typically use the CHAdeMO standard; most European and US makers use the CCS system.
 Tesla’s Supercharging stations use a proprietary connector specific to their vehicles.

 How long does it take to recharge?